Hellmann-Lab/Co-evolution-TRNP1-and-GI/README.md

 ### MPRA assay

-1) MPRA/MPRA_sequences.R` - identify and collect orthologous TRNP1 CRE sequences across mammals from our sequenced data as well as published genomes
+1) `MPRA/MPRA_sequences.R` - identify and collect orthologous TRNP1 CRE sequences across mammals from our sequenced data as well as published genomes

 2) `MPRA/MPRA_oligolib_construction.R` - MPRA design -  using a sliding window, construct enhancer tiles based on the orthologous CRE sequences from the previous script to test within the MPRA assay

-3) INSERT FILES.
-MPRA count pre-processing.
-Extract reporter gene expression counts for each included enhancer tile
+3) `MPRA/preprocessing`  MPRA count pre-processing.
+Extract reporter gene expression counts for each included enhancer tile.
+THe folder contains a README with further details

 4) `MPRA/collect_MPRA_fastas.R` - separate and save the relevant sequences from each of the 7 CRE regions, align using [mafft](https://mafft.cbrc.jp/alignment/software/)